jchristopherson/diffeq/README.md

 # diffeq
-A modern Fortran library providing an object-oriented approach to solving ordinary differential equations and related analyses.
+A modern Fortran library providing an object-oriented approach to solving and exploring ordinary differential equations.

 ## Work-In-Progress
 This library is currently a work-in-progress.
 The API is definitely not in a stable condition.